 For most parts, risks are measured by the Solvency II standard formula, calculating a 99.5% value at risk.
-Operational risk is additionally measured in a Risk Matrix.
-Liquidity risk is mainly measured in a liquidity ratio.
+Operational risk is additionally assessed in a Risk Matrix.
+Liquidity risk is mainly controlled through a liquidity ratio.

 4.7.
 Risk concentration